 Selects additional quality characteristics to optimize the behavior of the RF signal level for the specific application.

-Sets the RF output level automatically according to the selected mode
+Sets the RF output level automatically according to the selected

-In this mode, the instrument provides the highest dynamic range and fastest setting times, as specified in the data sheet.
+In this mode, the instrument provides the highest dynamic range and fastest setting times.

-The RF signal is shortly blanked when the step attenuator is switching.
+The RF signal is shortly blanked when the step attenuator is switching